Foundation vs Charity vs Nonprofit: Key Differences

 Structural and Operational Differences

-Operationally, foundations primarily manage endowments, charities rely on public donations and volunteers for hands-on work, and nonprofits may serve educational, advocacy, or membership-based roles beyond charitable activities.
+Operationally, foundations primarily manage endowments, charities often rely on public donations and volunteers for hands-on work, and nonprofits may serve educational, advocacy, or membership-based roles beyond charitable activities.

 Tax Implications and Regulations

 Foundations must meet stricter guidelines, including mandatory annual distributions and they may be subject to excise taxes.
-Charities focus on public benefit and must prove their charitable activities to maintain tax-exempt status.
+Charities focus on public benefit and must prove their charitable activities to maintain their tax-exempt status.
 And finally, nonprofits can include a broader range of organizations, and some, like trade associations, may not be fully tax-exempt, depending on their purpose and activities.

 • Religious